sigcsets/sigcse2022/_authors/presymposium.md

 -   **Event URL**: List the anticipated URL for your event website here.

--   **Significance and Relevance of the Event Topic/Purpose**: lease include information about any trends in relation to the subfield and possibly describe (or cite) evidence to that effect.
+-   **Significance and Relevance of the Event Topic/Purpose**: Please include information about any trends in relation to the subfield and possibly describe (or cite) evidence to that effect.
 Your objective here is to explain why the event or community served is significant.

 -   **Intended Audience**: Briefly describe the nature and size of the intended/expected audience.
 This information will help gauge the level of interest SIGCSE Technical Symposium attendees will have in the Event.